-In August 2019, we issued \$500.0 million aggregate principal amount of the Notes.
-The Notes have a fixed annual interest rate of 0.125%; therefore, we do not have economic interest rate exposure with respect to the Notes.
+In August 2019, we issued \$500.0 million aggregate principal amount of the 2024 Notes.
+The 2024 Notes have a fixed annual interest rate of 0.125%; therefore, we do not have economic interest rate exposure with respect to the 2024 Notes.
+In March 2021, we issued \$1.15 billion aggregate principal amount of the 2026 Notes.
+The 2026 Notes have a fixed annual interest rate of 0.0%; therefore, we do not have economic interest rate exposure with respect to the 2026 Notes.
 However, the fair value of the Notes is exposed to interest rate risk.
 Generally, the fair market value of the Notes will increase as interest rates fall and decrease as interest rates rise.
 In addition, the fair value of the Notes is affected by our common stock price.
 The fair value of the Notes will generally increase as our common stock price increases and will generally decrease as our common stock price declines.
-Additionally, we carry the Notes at face value less unamortized discount and issuance costs on our balance sheet, and we present the fair value for required disclosure purposes only.
+Additionally, we carry the Notes at face value less unamortized issuance costs on our consolidated balance sheet, and we present the fair value for required disclosure purposes only.

-We had cash and cash equivalents and marketable securities of \$542.6 million at December 31, 2020.
+We had cash and cash equivalents and marketable securities of \$1.1 billion at December 31, 2022.
 Our cash equivalents and marketable securities consist of highly liquid, investment-grade commercial paper, corporate bonds, and U.S. treasury bonds.
 The carrying amount of our cash equivalents and marketable securities reasonably approximates fair value due to the highly liquid nature of these instruments.
 The primary objectives of our investment activities are the preservation of capital, the fulfillment of liquidity needs and the fiduciary control of cash and investments.
 We do not enter into investments for trading or speculative purposes.
 Our investments are exposed to market risk due to fluctuations in interest rates, which may affect our interest income and the fair market value of our investments.
 Due to the short-term nature of our investment portfolio, however, we do not believe an immediate 10% increase or decrease in interest rates would have a material effect on the fair market value of our portfolio.
 We therefore do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.